architkannan/atliq-hotels-python-eda/README.md

-# AtliQ Hotels – Exploratory Data Analysis (Python)
+# AtliQ Hotels – Booking, Occupancy, and Revenue Analysis using Python

-A Python-based exploratory data analysis project focused on validating hospitality booking data and uncovering occupancy and revenue patterns across cities and room categories.
+A Python-based exploratory data analysis (EDA) project focused on validating hospitality booking data and uncovering occupancy and revenue patterns across cities and room categories.

 ---